ErpNetDocs/winclient/introduction/workspace/index.md

 - ![Mouse, Keyboard and Touch](pictures/mouse-keyboard-and-touch.png) <b>Mouse, Keyboard and Touch</b> – choose when working with touch devices that are connected with a mouse and a keyboard.
 - ![Touch Only](pictures/touch-only.png) <b>Touch Only</b> – choose with touchscreen devices, like smartphones or tablets.
 The higher access rights, the more options for working with the system.

 3. Interface complexity – every user has preset access rights.
 A user with higher privilege can ease his work by choosing a user with a lower one (for example Super User can choose to see the functionalities in the system as a Basic User).
-The options from sections <b>Optimize for use</b> and <b>User interface complexity</b> can be accessed through the File menu >> Settings.
+The options from sections <b>Optimize for use</b> and <b>User interface complexity</b> can be accessed through the **File menu >> Settings**.

 ## Language